With FloQast, ZoomInfo Adds the Transparency and Efficiency to Successfully IPO

-As if things couldn’t get much worse, the solution that management hoped to implement to bring the close under control, BlackLine, proved quickly to be a poor fit for the organization with repeated failed implementations, numerous training sessions, and poor staff adoption.
+As if things couldn’t get much worse, the solution that management hoped to implement to bring the close under control, proved quickly to be a poor fit for the organization with repeated failed implementations, numerous training sessions, and poor staff adoption.
 It didn’t take long for Director, Financial Systems Dave Witty to start looking for alternative solutions.

 After presenting his conundrum to leadership, Witty received the go-ahead to commence a replacement search, which led him to FloQast.
 Although he admitted that he first thought the close management software was too good to be true, it soon became apparent that was not the case.

 “I’m used to hearing about seamless implementation from salespeople, and in almost every case, it’s not true,” said Dave.
 “When we purchased FloQast, everything everyone said was true.
-I literally had the integration between Google Drive and NetSuite done within 15 minutes, not the three-month time period I'd been working with BlackLine to get things implemented without success.
+I literally had the integration between Google Drive and NetSuite done within 15 minutes, not the three-month time period I had been working to get things implemented without success.
 FloQast helped guide us to create a proper close list that would give us visibility and transparency into our closed process.
 We had a one-hour training session with our 21 accountants and they all understood it immediately.
 FloQast is the most intuitive third-party integration I have ever implemented to NetSuite.
 We were up running and had full visibility into our closed process within a month.”